yoadsn/TonguesPlugin/README.md

 - The file must contain a single valid JSON object in the format described above.
 - A restart of the plugin is required to read configuration which was edited directly in the file.

-Example of a valid JSON object:
+Example of a valid language configuration JSON object:
 ```JSON
 {
   "playerName1": "arabic",